Satyapt001/Conquering_Responsive_design/README.md

 Day_18:[click here](https://github.com/Satyapt001/Conquering_Responsive_design/tree/96e85323f5207a2c407631838c3f4613b9f005ab/Day_18/solution_flexbox_challegne%2304)
-On Day 18 the solution to the flex box challenge #04 is here by kevin powell the above link contains files.note: the second section heading needs alignment in the center which was not mentioned in the course so do it by ownself. add the below code to the css:
+On Day 18 the solution to the flex box challenge #04 is here by kevin powell the above link contains files.note: the second section heading needs alignment in the center which was not mentioned in the course so do it by ownself. add the below code to the css:<br>
 .section-title{
 text-align:center;
 }